Greek Spinach Rice (Spanakorizo)🌿🇬🇷

 - Stir really well

-- Turn the heat down, cover with lid and let it cook until the liquid is absorbed for approximately 15 mins.
+- Turn the heat down to the lowest setting, cover with lid and let it cook until the rice is cooked and most of the water is absorbed for approximately 20-25 mins, or until the rice is cooked.
 If the spanakorizo appears to have too much liquid, be mindful that it will thicken up when removed from the stove.
+If you want more liquid, you can add some hot water.

 - Take the pan off the heat and allow to stand for 15 mins with the lid on.